-In general, the term spoof refers to hacking or deception that imitates another person, software program, hardware device, or computer, with the intentions of bypassing security measures.
-One of the most commonly known spoofing is IP spoofing.
+In general, the term spoof refers to hacking or deception that imitates another person, software program, hardware device, or computer to bypass security measures.
+One of the most commonly known spoofings is IP spoofing.

-A method of bypassing security measures on a network or a method of gaining access to a network by imitating a different IP address.
-Some security systems have a method of helping to identifying a user by his or her IP address or IP address range.
-If the attacker spoofs their IP address to match this criteria it may help bypass security measures.
-This technique is also used to deceive a web page, poll, or other Internet contest into thinking the user is someone else allowing him or her to get more hits or falsely increase a votes rank.
+IP spoofing is a method of bypassing security measures on a network or gaining access to a network by imitating a different IP address.
+Some security systems identify a user by their IP address or IP address range.
+If the attacker spoofs their IP address to match this criteria, it may help bypass security measures.
+This technique is also used to deceive a web page, poll, or Internet contest into thinking the user is someone else, manipulating the site's automatically collected data.

 E-mail or address spoofing

-Process of faking a senders e-mail address.
-This form of spoofing is used to fool the recipient of the e-mail into thinking someone else sent them the message.
-This is commonly used to bypass spam filters or to trick the user into thinking the e-mail is safe when in reality it contains an attachment that is infected with a virus or spam.
+E-mail spoofing or address spoofing is faking a sender's e-mail address to fool the recipient of the e-mail into thinking someone else sent them the message.
+This form of spoofing is often used to bypass spam filters, tricking users into thinking an e-mail is safe when it contains a virus or is spam.

-It is possible for anyone to fake the number or areacode they are calling from.
-This type of spoofing is done by telemarkers to hide their true identity and by hackers to gain access to unprotected phone voicemail messages.
+Anyone can fake the number or area code from where they are calling.
+This type of spoofing is done by telemarketers to hide their true identity and by hackers to access to unprotected phone voicemail messages.

 Web page spoof

-A fake web page or spoof on another commonly visited page.
-For example a malicious user may create a spoof page of Microsoft's, eBay, PayPal or Google's home page that looks identical but is hosted on a different server.
-These pages are commonly used in phishing e-mails to extract information from the user such as usernames and passwords or to send malicious files to them.
+A web page spoof is a fake web page or spoof on another commonly visited page.
+For example, a malicious user may create a spoof page of Microsoft's, eBay, PayPal, or Google's homepage that looks identical but is hosted on a different server.
+These pages are commonly used in phishing e-mails to extract information from users such as usernames and passwords or send malicious files to them.
 Web page spoofing may also be done through IP cloaking.